ebd622/java-samples/httpclient/README.md

 This is a simple client app to test a mTLS connection, it uses Apache HttpClient.

 Usage: </br>
-Using highest TLS version available:
+Using default handshaking protocols for TLS clients:
 ```
 java -jar tls-client-demo-1.0.0.jar \
 <store.jks> \